Period Poverty Project

 The Bloody Good Period also created a report that you can read at this link about the difficulties people face when trying to access period products.

-These are some of the reasons why we decided to create a Period Poverty Project, starting this October.
+These are some of the reasons why we decided to create a Period Poverty Project, started on October 2020.
+The first part ended in January 2021.

 We educate people around periods and making healthy or conscious choices when it comes to it, but we are very much aware this is a privilege for a few.
-So while privileged people can purchase on our platform reusable or organic products for periods, pureeros, together with Intimina, will donate part of their revenue to purchase disposable products and give them to people in need.
+So while privileged people can purchase on our platform reusable or organic products for periods, pureeros donated part of its revenue to purchase disposable products and give them to people in need.

-If you purchase those products, pureeros will donate between £0.50 and £1 to purchase sanitary products for people in need.
+Whenever someone purchased those products, pureeros donated between £0.50 and £1 to purchase sanitary products for people in need.

-You can either shop the product your love (with the period poverty label on it) and we'll donate the money for you or you can decide to make your own donation.
-At the checkout, you'll find a donation box where you can add a donation to your basket.
+You can still, at the checkout, find the donation box where you can add a donation to your basket.
 You can do it by purchasing any product on pureeros.

 Why not donating menstrual cups or period underwear?